JdeRobot/ObjectDetector/README.md

 4. [How to use](#how-to-use)
 ## Introduction

-`dl-objectdetector` is a JdeRobot node, composed of 3 entities: `Camera`, `GUI` and `DetectionNetwork`, which have been implemented on an asynchronous design on devoted threads.
+`ObjectDetector` is a JdeRobot node, composed of 3 entities: `Camera`, `GUI` and `DetectionNetwork`, which have been implemented on an asynchronous design on devoted threads.
 This program grabs an image from a given source (typically a webcam or video or a remote source, using ROS), preprocesses it, and passes it forward an SSD object detection network.

 As a result, this program constantly shows the image captured, and the detected objects on the most recent output of the network, yielding the detection score as well.
 This continuous behavioral can be easily stopped via a couple of buttons on the GUI, making inferences on demand.